huangzehao/caffe-vdsr/README.md

 | Set5      | 31.35      | 31.14 |
 | Set14     | 28.01      | 27.81 |
 | BSD100    | 27.29      | 27.13 |
-## TODO
-1. Add Super-resolution image results
-2. Complete experiments

 ## References
 Please cite [1] if you use this code in your work, thank you!

-[1] Jiwon Kim, Jung Kwon Lee, Kyoung Mu Lee, Accurate Image Super-Resolution Using Very Deep Convolutional Networks, arXiv:1511.04587, 2015
+[1] Jiwon Kim, Jung Kwon Lee and Kyoung Mu Lee, "Accurate Image Super-Resolution Using Very Deep Convolutional Networks", Proc. of IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016